cypress-io/cypress-fiddle/README.md

     </style>
     -->

+You can load styles and external CDN scripts using this approach.

 ### Hiding fiddle in Markdown

 You can "hide" fiddle inside Markdown so the page _can test itself_.
 See [cypress/integration/hidden-fiddle.md](cypress/integration/hidden-fiddle.md) example.